FelixLutze/Cat-Clicker/readme.md

 # Cat Clicker
-This project is representing a simple Cat Clicker game where players can modify the name, image and even the click-counter for each cat.
+This project is representing a simple Cat Clicker game where players can modify the name, image, and even the click-counter for each cat.

-The cat's click-counter increments whenever the user starts clicking on the cat's image.
+The click-counter of the cat increments whenever the user clicks on the cat.

 ## Getting started
 Try out the live version https://dev.felixlutze.net/cat-clicker/